org626/artur.h.technical.assesement/README.md

 Application uses Azure Postgresql database.

 ### Build
-Build process has the default "dotnet publish" command and container image upload to ACR.
+Build process (**build-AzureWebApp2.yml**) has the default "dotnet publish" command and container image upload to ACR.
 Used ACR: arturzure.azurecr.io

 ### Deployment and DVT
+Deployment process (**deploy-AzureWebApp2.yml**) deploy the recent main-branch image from ACR to App Service.
+Then Test stage process **DVT** using **check** status page.

 ## Infrastructure
+Infrastructure is created based on "Initial task details" and contains: Azure App Svc, PostgreSQL database, Network resource and etc.<br>
+**arturazuretfstate** storage account is used as Terraform state file storage.

 ### Provision process
+Infrastructure is provisioned with **provision-AzureWebApp2.yml** pipeline which consist of 3 actions:<br>
+1. Terraform Plan
+2. Manual Plan output review
+3. Terraform Apply

 ## Initial task details